bakana808/mkdocs/docs/gamedev/godot/guides/Creating an FPS Controller.md

 - A first-person camera that is controlled by the mouse
 - Walking and strafing with the WASD keys
 - Jumping with the Spacebar
+- Accurate collision with floors, walls, and ramps in the world (stairs TBD)

 We will be implementing Quake-style movement physics in this controller.